cloudflare/stpyv8/docs/source/api/wrapper.rst

     >>> ctxt.locals.dict
     {'a': 1, 'c': 3, 'b': 2}

-From the Python side, all the Javascript object could be access as a mapping.
+All the Javascript objects could be accessed from the Python side as a mapping.
 You could get the keys with :py:meth:`JSObject.keys`, or check whether a key is exists with :py:meth:`JSObject.__contains__`.

 .. doctest::